Fominayasg/W3-artic_mammals_conservation/README.md

 ## Cleaning

-The file collected information on the presence of multiple species over time.
+The file collected information about the presence of multiple species over time.
 After cleaning the dataset, the number of species was reduced only to marine mammals, creating a new file that can be found in the "data" folder.